 Overall Recommendation:

 Overall, the On Cloudrock is a lightweight hiking boot with a fresh look.
 The Cloudrock rocks the comfort factor.
 But its mixed performance may not match its high price tag, especially if you hike harder trails.
 Traditional hikers probably want to pass on the On Cloudrock.
 However, its looks and comfort make the Cloudrock popular with urban hikers and casual hikers.
-It may also be comfortable splurge for people who work outside or work on their feet.
+Several of my customers have also enjoyed rocking the Cloudrock as an everyday boot.
+It'd be comfortable splurge for people who work outside or work on their feet.

 Best Fit